Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 So what makes the VFX special?
 In a word, safety.
 The latest VFX-EVO carries Shoei's proprietary rotation abatement system called the M.E.D.S (Motion Energy Distribution System), which they claim reduces the transmission of rotational forces by a whopping 15%.

-They've also included an emergency quick release system in the cheek pads for emergency medical personnel should things go sideways out on the track.
+They've also included an emergency quick-release system in the cheek pads for emergency medical personnel should things go sideways out on the track.

 This helmet is light, comfortable, and breathes extremely well, but our main complaint with it is that you'll have to cough up some serious coin for this level of refinement.